shruti-saxena10/Interviews/README.md

 This Repo is created for Interview preparartion and has following topics:-

-Data Structures and Algorithms(Java)
-Collections Framework OOPS Questions

-Spring

-Python Flask Basic Scripts used
+Python Basic Scripts used in DevOps

-Git

-Linux
+1.Flask

+2.Git

+3.Linux

-Shell Scripting
+4.Shell Scripting

-Docker

-Kubernetes

-Ansible:
+5.Docker

+6.Kubernetes

+7.Ansible

+8.Jenkins

-Monitoring with Python Prometheus and grafana
+9.Monitoring with Python Prometheus and grafana

-CI-CD:-Azure DevOps and Github actions and end to end pipelines
+10.CI-CD:-Azure DevOps and Github actions and end to end pipelines

-[Terraform]
+11.Terraform